-IV.
-A Few Examples of the Types of Governmental Entities That Exist in the Public Gas Industry, and of the Harm, or Potential Harm, That Would Be Inflicted on APGA's Members by the Proposed Rule

-A. Public Gas Distribution Systems and Joint Action Agencies Have Been Organized Under a Variety of Statutory Structures.
+- IV.
+A Few Examples of the Types of Governmental Entities that Exist in the Public Gas Industry, and of the Harm, or Potential Harm, That Would Be Inflicted on APGA's Members by the Proposed Rule - A. Public Gas Distribution Systems and Joint Action Agencies Have Been Organized Under a Variety of Statutory Structures.

-The governmental structures under which public gas systems and their joint action gas supply agencies have been organized and established under state law are numerous and nuanced - too much so for APGA, with over 700 members, to comprehensively detail in these Comments.
-To be sure, many APGA members which own and operate natural gas distribution systems in the communities they serve are incorporated municipalities that have all three of the sovereign powers (taxation, eminent domain, and police) and therefore meet the "governmental control" test within § (c)(4)(ii)(A) of the Proposed Rule.
+The governmental structures under which public gas systems and their joint action gas supply agencies have been organized and established under state law are numerous and nuanced test within § (c)(4)(ii)(A) of the Proposed Rule.
 But many do not.
 Under the Proposed Rule, those that do not must meet the "electorate" test under § (c)(4)(ii)(B).
 That test would or could deny many public gas systems and joint action agencies the ability to issue tax-exempt bonds.
-While not "municipalities" holding all of the sovereign powers and meet every reasonable standard of providing a public benefit under powers expressly granted by the people of the states through their elected representatives.
+While not "municipalities" holding all of the sovereign powers, these governmental entities nonetheless have been granted at least one of those powers and meet every reasonable standard of providing a public benefit under powers expressly granted by the people of the states through their elected representatives.

-B. The Proposed Rule Is at Best Ambiguous.
+B. The Proposed Rule Is At Best Ambiguous.